AlexandreSinger/mlir-beginner-friendly-tutorial/README.md

 the level of abstraction closest to assembly language.

-The script `lower.sh` lowers the code from Demo 2 step-by-step from the high-level linalg representation all the way to LLVMIR.
+The script `lower.sh` lowers the code from Demo 2 step-by-step from the high-level Linalg on Tensor representation all the way to LLVMIR.
 You can run this script by doing:
 ```sh
 bash demo3-lowering-mlir/lower.sh
 ```